hershel-theodore-layton/test-chain/README.md

 were allowed, the tests you see in git and what runs in CI wouldn't be the same.
 By passing `--ci` to `vendor/bin/test-chain`, you assert the chain.hack file was correct and invoke the tests in the same way as with `--run`.

+## Upgrades and compatibility

+When the codegen for `chain.hack` changes, all invocations with `--ci` will fail.
+Running without `--ci` will regenerate this file and further invocations of `--ci` will not fail.
+If a change to `chain.hack` makes the call in `run.hack` you can regen it with `--update`.
+Your custom change will have to be reapplied.
+If none of that  works, `--reset` will treat your project as a brand new project, keeping the license comment and the namespace the same for convenience.

+These breakages in codegen will **not** require a major version bump.